microsoft/PR-Metrics/README.md

 growth rate of `2.0`, `400` new lines would constitute a medium PR while `800` new lines would constitute a large PR.

+### always-close-comments

+By default, comments are open if they require further attention, such as when a smaller PR or increased test coverage is suggested.
+If this input is set to `true`, all comments will be closed, to stop them preventing automatic closure of the PR.

 ### test-factor

 The lines of test code expected for each line of product code.
 If left blank, a